terascope/teraslice/docs/configuration/clustering-k8s.md

 ---
-title: K8s Clustering
+title: Kubernetes Clustering
-sidebar_label: K8s
+sidebar_label: Kubernetes Clustering
 ---

 Teraslice supports the use of Kubernetes as a cluster manager.
 The following